 WALT: Enjoy listening to longer stories and can remember much of what happens.
 WALT: Pay attention to more than one thing at a time, which can be difficult.
 WALT: Use a wider range of vocabulary.
 WALT: Understand a question or instruction that has two parts, such as "Get your coat and wait at the door".
 WALT: Understand 'why' questions, like: "Why do you think the caterpillar got so fat?"
 WALT: Sing a large repertoire of songs.
-WALT: Know many rhymes, be able to talk about familiar books, and be able to tell a long story.
-WALT: Develop our communication, but may continue to have problems with irregular tenses and plurals, such as 'runned' for 'ran', 'swimmed' for 'swam', WALT: Develop our pronunciation.
-WALT: Use longer sentences of four to six words.
-WALT: Be able to express a point of view and to debate when we disagree with an adult or a friend, using words as well as actions.
+Know many rhymes, be able to talk about familiar books, and be able to tell a long story.
+WALT: Develop their communication, but may continue to have problems with irregular tenses and plurals, such as 'runned' for 'ran', 'swimmed' for 'swam'.
+WALT: Develop their pronunciation WALT: Use longer sentences of four to six words.
+WALT: Be able to express a point of view and to debate when they disagree with an adult or a friend, using words as well as actions.

 WALT: Start a conversation with an adult or a friend and continue it for many turns.

-WALT: Use talk to organise ourselves and our play: "Let's go on a bus... you sit there...
+WALT: Use talk to organise themselves and their play: "Let's go on a bus... you sit there...
 I'll be the driver."